michaelrpierce/michaelrpierce.github.io/essays/asking-questions-effectively.md

 uninformative as to what problem the original poster is having, then you will not have any luck from visiting the post for further detail.
 After that brief description, a snippet of code is posted followed by the question:
 "Could anyone tell me where am i doing wrong!?".
 As you can probably imagine the comments on the post are only as helpful as the post itself.
-There is constant back and forth between the OP and the commentors who are constantly asking for more information or detail, or linking to external documentation, as OP does not provide enough detail or effort into describing what they are attempting to do.
+There is constant back and forth between the OP and those in the comments who are constantly asking for more information or detail, or linking to external documentation, as OP does not provide enough detail or effort into describing what they are attempting to do.
 It is not until you read to the very last comment on the page that OP provides information that the project they are attempting to build is a spam filter, leading to an